 - The UE follows the regular registration procedure as described in TS 23.502 [4];

-- The UDM, when receiving the request for subscription data for the SUPI, identifies that DualSteer-related information from the AMF is missing for a SUPI part of a DualSteer subscription, and (1) if it is the primary SUPI of the DualSteer subscription, allows the registration to proceed, but stores that DualSteer is currently disabled for this SUPI and the other SUPI; or (2) if it is the secondary SUPI of the DualSteer subscription, rejects the registration request from the AMF.
+- The UDM, when receiving the request for subscription data for the SUPI, identifies that DualSteer-related information from the AMF is missing for a SUPI part of a DualSteer subscription, and may allow the registration to proceed or rejects the registration request from the AMF according to configuration.
 If the serving network is known to support the DualSteer feature, a specific rejection cause code can be provided to prevent further attempts.

 Unless DualSteer is enabled at registration, DualSteer related functionality is disabled in the DualSteer device, and only the primary UE can be used.